-The Company's products are distributed through a third party fulfillment center.
-The Company's customers, who are primarily pharmaceutical wholesalers and distributors, purchase product to fulfill orders from retail pharmacy chains and independent pharmacies of varying size and buying power.
-The Company recognizes gross revenue when its products are shipped from its fulfillment center to its customers and the customers take control of the products.
-The Company's customers take control of the products, including title and ownership, upon physical receipt of the products at their facilities.
+The Company's products are distributed to its customers through a third party fulfillment center.
+The Company's customers, who are primarily pharmaceutical wholesalers and distributors, purchase product to fulfill orders from retail pharmacy chains and independent pharmacies of varying size and purchasing power.
+The Company recognizes gross revenue when its products are received by its customers after shipment from the fulfillment center.
+Customers take control of the products, including title and ownership, upon physical receipt of our products at their facilities.

-Product sales are recorded net of various forms of variable consideration, including estimated rebates, discounts, allowances, and an estimated liability for future product returns (collectively, "sales deductions").
+Product sales are recorded net of various forms of variable consideration, including: estimated rebates; an estimated liability for future product returns and discounts; (collectively, "sales deductions").

-Variability in the net transaction price for the Company's products primarily arises from sales deductions, as described below.
+As described below, variability in the net transaction price for the Company's products arises primarily from sales deductions.
 Significant judgment is required in estimating sales deductions.
-In estimating sales deductions the Company considers: historical experience; current contract prices under applicable programs; unbilled claims; processing time lags; and inventory levels in the distribution channel.
+In making these estimates, the Company considers: historical experience; product price increases; current contract prices under applicable programs; unbilled claims; processing time lags; and inventory levels in the distribution channel.
 The Company adjusts its estimates of revenue either when the most likely amount of consideration it expects to receive changes, or when the consideration becomes fixed.

 If actual results in the future vary from estimates, the Company adjusts these estimates.
-These adjustments could materially affect net product sales and earnings in the period that such adjustments become known.
+These adjustments could materially affect net product sales and earnings in the period that such adjustments are recorded.